selendra/selendra-wiki/docs/learn/learn-accounts.md

 ## Account Identity

-The [Identities pallet](https://github.com/paritytech/substrate/tree/master/frame/identity) built into Polkadot allows users to attach on-chain metadata to their accounts.
+The [Identities pallet](https://github.com/paritytech/substrate/tree/master/frame/identity) built into Selendra allows users to attach on-chain metadata to their accounts.
 Independent registrars can verify this metadata to provide trustworthiness.
 To learn more about how to set or release an identity, how to define sub-accounts, or how to become a registrar, please read [this guide](learn-identity.md).

 ## Proxy Accounts

-Polkadot comes with a generalized proxy account system that allows users to keep keys in cold storage while proxies act on their behalf with restricted (or unrestricted) functionality.
+Selendra comes with a generalized proxy account system that allows users to keep keys in cold storage while proxies act on their behalf with restricted (or unrestricted) functionality.
 See the [proxies](learn-proxies.md) page for more information.